 That is a very simple question.
 The answer when you are discussing a complex technology like OPC UA isn’t as simple.

-OPC UA, which I will refer to as UA throughout this article, is the next generation of OPC technology.
-UA is a more secure, open, reliable mechanism for transferring information between servers and clients.
+OPC UA is the next generation of OPC technology.
+OPC UA is a more secure, open, reliable mechanism for transferring information between servers and clients.
 It provides more open transports, better security and a more complete information model than the original OPC, “OPC Classic.”
-UA provides a very flexible and adaptable mechanism for moving data between enterprise-type systems and the kinds of controls, monitoring devices and sensors that interact with real world data.
+OPC UA provides a very flexible and adaptable mechanism for moving data between enterprise-type systems and the kinds of controls, monitoring devices and sensors that interact with real world data.

 Why a totally new communication architecture?
 OPC Classic is limited and not well suited for today’s requirements to move data between enterprise/Internet systems and the systems that control real processes that generate and monitor live data.
 These limitations include:

-Scalability – UA is scalable and platform independent.
+Scalability –OPC UA is scalable and platform independent.
 It can be supported on high-end servers and on low-end sensors.
-UA uses discoverable profiles to include tiny embedded platforms as servers in a UA system.
+OPC UA uses discoverable profiles to include tiny embedded platforms as servers in an OPC UA system.

-Internet Capability – UA is fully capable of moving data over the Internet.
+Internet Capability –OPC UA is fully capable of moving data over the Internet.

-A Robust Set of Services – UA provides a full suite of services for eventing, alarming, reading, writing, discovery and more.
+A Robust Set of Services –OPC UA provides a full suite of services for eventing, alarming, reading, writing, discovery and more.

-Certified Interoperability – UA certifies profiles such that connectivity between a client and server using a defined profile can be guaranteed.
+Certified Interoperability –OPC UA certifies profiles such that connectivity between a client and server using a defined profile can be guaranteed.